 What skills will I gain?

 The Master of Cyber Security online will give you the skills to take on senior roles at a wide range of organisations.
-On successful completion of this program, you will be able to:
+On successful completion of this IT security program, you will be able to:

 - apply, evaluate and use the principles of cyber security within real-world contexts